survivejs/webpack-book/manuscript/building/04_tidying_up.md

 ]);
 ```

-After this change, the `build` directory should remain tidy while building.
+After this change, the `build` directory should remain tidy while building and developing.
 You can verify this by building the project and making sure no old files remained in the output directory.

 W> For webpack 5 to work with the plugin, you have to set `output.path` explicitly.
 In this case, set it to `path.resolve(process.cwd(), "dist")` in **webpack.config.js**.